Did you know that, for every customer who bothers to make a complaint, about 26 others remain silent and take their business elsewhere?

 This well-known question is used for measuring your Net Promoter Score (NPS) and is the perfect satisfaction metric to track over longer periods of time.
 It correlates with customer actions and revenue and will help you identify your most loyal customers.

 A quick reminder of how it works: Respondents who answer with 9 or 10 are your “promoters” and are happy to refer you to their peers.
 7 to 8 are “passive happy customers”.
-People who answer with 6 or lower are your “detractors”.
+People who answer with 6 or lower are your “detractors”, and indicate customers that leave you.

 The actual NPS score is calculated by subtracting the percentage of detractors from the promoters.